laravel/docs/eloquent-mutators.md

 As the final length of the encrypted text is not predictable and is longer than its plain text counterpart, make sure the associated database column is of `TEXT` type or larger.
 In addition, since the values are encrypted in the database, you will not be able to query or search encrypted attribute values.

+> {note} When you use encrypted casting, by default your data is encrypted using the `APP_KEY`.
+Any changes to the `APP_KEY` will lose data encrypted with that `APP_KEY`.
+To avoid this, data should be re-encrypted with your new key.

 <a name="query-time-casting"></a>
 ### Query Time Casting